-The CECTL has three components

-that support the professional education of early childhood educators -- The Model Teaching Classroom, the Child Development Laboratory, and the Resource Room.
+The CECTL has four components that support the professional education of early childhood educators-- The Model Teaching Classroom, the Child Development Laboratory, the Early Childhood Resource Room, and THE SOURCE.
 The Model Teaching Classroom is an innovative learning environment for adult students where education courses are taught within the physical setting of an early childhood classroom.
 This provides students with opportunities to make meaningful connections between course content and practical application.
-The Model Teaching Classroom is used for instruction of early childhood education majors, continuing education of early childhood professionals, and research about the preparation of teach-
+The Model Teaching Classroom is used for instruction of undergraduate early childhood education majors, continuing education of early childhood professionals, and research about the preparation of teachers.